 “Alright,” Bernard answered.
 “In the meantime, do you have any suggestions on a place to stay in this town?
 A hotel perhaps?”

 Yuudai shook his head.
 “No need,” Bernard looked to him.
-“Don’t worry; all accommodations have been taken care of for you.
+“All accommodations have been taken care of for you.
 Please, take advantage of our hospitality.
 The room for you to stay in will be on me.
 Any and all food and drink will be on me as well.
 The staff will be at your every beck and call.
 And perhaps you would fancy a couple of nights with one of the many fine beautiful women out there?”
 He asked that without hesitation despite the two gorgeous bodyguards next to him.
 Bernard quickly glanced at the two of them, but it was obvious they pretended not to notice what their boss said.

 “I have already arranged for such accommodations with your son,” Bernard replied.